DETAILED ACTION

 Claim(s) 1-7, 10 and 11 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Klimkowski (WO 2017/160173)

-Regarding claim 1, Klimkowski shows A fire suppression apparatus comprising a container (1) for containing both a discharge gas under pressure and a fire suppressant agent, (the gas and fire suppressant are not positively claimed and the container is fully capable of containing both of these elements) a discharge valve (fig 2b, also inherent) and a discharge conduit (5 and 10 make up the discharge conduit) for conveying gas and agent to the valve in use, wherein the apparatus comprising an agent disturbing portion (10) which is arranged in use to promote the entrainment of agent in the flow of discharge gas during a discharge operation, the disturbing portion comprising an axial end aperture (13) in the conduit which narrows in a tapered portion (fig 3b) to a short inner tube (5) of a smaller diameter than the conduit and one or more side apertures (9), which exposes the inner tube to the interior of the container (holes 9 expose the inside of the inner tube 5 to the interior of the container) and in a discharge operation the axial end aperture is upstream of the side apertures (fig 2b)
+Regarding claim 1, Klimkowski shows A fire suppression apparatus comprising a container (1) for containing both a discharge gas under pressure and a fire suppressant agent, (the gas and fire suppressant are not positively claimed and the container is fully capable of containing both of these elements) a discharge valve (fig 2b, also inherent) and a discharge conduit (5 and 10 make up the discharge conduit) for conveying gas and agent to the valve in use, wherein the apparatus comprising an agent disturbing portion (10 and the lower portion of 5 with the holes 9 make up the agent disturbing portion) which is arranged in use to promote the entrainment of agent in the flow of discharge gas during a discharge operation, the disturbing portion comprising an axial end aperture (13) in the conduit which narrows in a tapered portion (fig 3b) to a short inner tube (5) of a smaller diameter than the conduit and one or more side apertures (9), leading directly from the inner tube to the interior of the container (holes 9 are part of the disturbing portion and they lead directly from the inner tube to the interior of the container in the same way as the holes in the present invention lead directly from the inner tube to the interior of the container.
+Inner tube, space between inner tube and conduit, hole, interior of the container is the order in both the present invention and Klimkowski) and in a discharge operation the axial end aperture is upstream of the side apertures (fig 2b)

 Regarding claim 2, wherein the fire suppressant agent is in powder form.
 The examiner notes that claim 1 merely recites a container that is capable of containing a fire suppressant agent and that agent could be a powder.